One of the most important times for a woman to be receiving chiropractic care is during pregnancy

 Adjusting women though pregnancy is one of the most rewarding parts about being a chiropractor because a healthier pregnancy means an easier labor and delivery.

 Chiropractic adjustments during pregnancy can help to:

-- Keep the baby to be in the proper position for labor
+Keep the baby in the proper position for labor